Also known as “Sigmund Fred”, AKC Canine Good Citizen

 My name is Fred.
-I am a therapy dog and companion animal for Mary Beth George.
+I am a sweet and sensitive dog and companion animal for Mary Beth George.
 Sometimes I join her in therapy sessions to offer comfort and support for her clients.

 I was born on September 3, 2016.
 My history is not clear but I know I was surrendered by my original owners to Montgomery County Shelter in 2018.
 Because I am such a sweet and good-looking dude, the shelter turned me over to IDOG Labradoodle Rescue.
 I needed treatment for heartworm before I could be adopted.
 They received 50 applications and selected the George’s to be my fur-ever family.